Adding your partner’s name to your house title

 If you plan to transfer a share in your property or renegotiate any mortgage, the first step is to contact your lender.
 Your lender will assess the financial situation of both parties and may or may not give you consent.
 If approval is given, your lender will most likely lodge all the documents.
-This can include the Certificate of Title after you have the Transfer Form stamped from the Office of State Revenue (OSR).
-There is usually a fee involved in this process.

 - Adding a long term partner.
 By adding a partner onto the mortgage, you will both get fair rights if the property is sold.
-If you initially purchased the property, its wise to protect your investment under a ‘tenants in common’ arrangement.
+If you initially purchased the property, it's wise to protect your investment under a ‘tenants in common’ arrangement.
 Speaking to a solicitor will help this process run smoothly.

-What type of agreement should I get?
+What type of ownership agreement should I get?

 - Joint tenants.
 Both parties will own the property in equal shares and if one of the owners die then their share will automatically pass onto the other owner (even if you have a will).
 This type of agreement is most popular among married and long term de facto couples.